phillip-haydon/philliphaydon.com/_posts/2012-02-21-service-stack-i-heart-you-my-conversion-from-wcf-to-ss.md

 <http://servicestack.net/>

-A modern fresh alternative to WCF.
+> A modern fresh alternative to WCF.
 Code-first, convention-based, codegen-free.
 Encourages best-practices high-performance, scalable REST & RPC web services.

 Over the past couple of months I've been fighting with WCF to the point I wanted to slit my wrists.

-So I asked JabbR and Twitter if I should use Web API.
-Well –no- one recommended Web API and everyone recommended Service Stack.
+So I asked [JabbR](http://jabbr.net/) and Twitter if I should use Web API.
+Well -no- one recommended Web API and everyone recommended Service Stack.

 ## It's a different way of thinking

 The first noticeable difference between WCF and SS (Service Stack) is that I'm no longer writing a single service class with a butt load of methods.
 Which is most likely a good thing because after a while they just become hard to manage.

 So instead of a Contract, Service, Response DTO, and Request DTO, with 9234823 methods defined in the Contract/Service.
-It's now 1 Request DTO per Service.
+It's now **1 Request DTO per Service.**

 What does that mean?